localstack/localstack-dagger-module/README.md

     - 127.0.0.1:443:443 (HTTPS endpoint)
 - Configurable environment variables for LocalStack customization
 - Docker socket mounting for container interactions
+- Management of ephemeral LocalStack instances in the cloud

 ## Prerequisites